fi-muni/PA165/tasks/seminar10.md

 ```
 {
     "errors": [
-        "the requested resource is already existing not exist",
+        "the requested resource already exists",
         "the item might have been removed by a previous call"
     ]
 }